The Order of Affection

 During those years, I watched Dean appear and reappear through gatherings like a magician’s sad trick.
 Though I knew he was somewhere, at any given moment I never really knew where.
 On the occasions when our paths did cross, we learned to compensate for the awkwardness we’d come to know, by tipping our heads ever so slightly to avoid a direct gaze; as if looking straight into each other’s eyes promised to be the scariest thing in the whole world.
 The distance, like long, lonely stretches of road between towns, made us forget any traces of an earlier time.

 But one day, I was surprised to come across a family photo taken in our old living room.
-There, plump and pleased, I sat smiling in my highchair next to the sofa our mother had covered in a gold floral, to complement the wall-to-wall, burgundy brocade.
+There, plump and pleased, I sat smiling in my highchair next to the sofa our mother had covered in a gold, to complement the wall-to-wall, burgundy brocade.
 Dean was beside me laying on his stomach, his head resting on elbows in a child’s sweet posture of endearment.
-I think he loved me there too, even if I had arrived after too many years to be a proper playmate.
+I think he loved me then, even if I had arrived after too many years to be a proper playmate.
 Still, the photo seemed to capture something wonderful that existed long before the story of our mother and father turned oppressive and impossible to distill, before Dean and I grew like parallel weeds who worried about everything and nothing, and who based our life’s decisions between trusting too much and not trusting enough.
 Instead of turning to each other, we turned away, abandoning our longing for connection and becoming tentative in our own lives, footprints that vanished soon after they were made.

 In time, I found my footing, but I still didn’t know how to look back.
-Sadly, Dean and I had only begun to talk about this in the months before he died.
-And with the swift realization that our time was up, news of his death and the grief that followed hit me like a two-by-four.
+Sadly, Dean and I had only begun to talk about this in the final months before he died.
+And with the swift realization that our time was up, news of his death and the grief that followed hit me with a two-by-four.

 Today at the station I spotted him from behind, a dead ringer with thinning hair at the crown, jeans too long and loose, and that sad, defeated shuffle in his step.
 I always swear it’s him.
 My brother had figured out how to mess with me from the dead.
 He had after all introduced me to real itching powder hidden inside my sheets, and balsa wood rockets launched within inches of our faces in the side yard.
 And I couldn’t count the number of times I’d fallen for his finger-snapping stick of Wrigley’s.
-But one night he went too far when he peeked out from behind our bedroom door wearing a rubber monster mask, inspiring the same terrifying nightmare for weeks.
+But one night he went too far when he peeked out from behind our bedroom door wearing a rubber monster mask inspiring the same terrifying nightmare for weeks.
 Still, I laughed when he cracked all my eggs on Easter mornings, deploying the one blood-red dummy he'd carved from wax.

 But regret, I’ve come to realize, is a passive, worthless, selfish emotion.
 And by clutching it so tightly in its original form, I continue to focus on something I cannot change and yet still has the power to crush me.
 So I have to assemble something else, a way to attach sorrow to an action I can live with.
 There are others in my life that I still choose or have chosen to wall off.